Actindo-AG/Documentation/Fulfillment/UserInterface/03a_Connections.md

     Click this button to enable the selected connection(s) This button is displayed if the checkbox of at least one inactive connection is selected.
 For detailed information see [Enable a connection](../Integration/01_ManageConnections.md#enable-a-connection).

 - ![Edit](../../Assets/Icons/Edit01.png "[Edit]") (Edit)
     Click this button to edit the selected connection.
 This button is only displayed if a single checkbox in the list of connections is selected.
 Alternatively, you can click directly a row in the list to edit a connection.
 The *Edit connection* view is displayed, see [Edit connection](#edit-connection).
-The *Credentials* tab is preselected.
+The *Credentials* tab is selected.

 The list displays all available connections.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.